-Elizabeth A. Clark, Ed.D.Associate Superintendent for Curriculum and Instruction
+Elizabeth A. Clark, Ed.D.Associate Superintendent for Curriculum, Instruction & Accountability

-Elizabeth A. Clark, Ed.D., joined Birdville ISD as Associate Superintendent for Curriculum and Instruction in May 2012.
+Elizabeth A. Clark, Ed.D., joined Birdville ISD as Associate Superintendent for Curriculum, Instruction & Accountability in May 2012.
 She is responsible for providing direction, evaluation and leadership for the overall curriculum and instruction program of the district.

 Dr. Clark brings more than 40 years of educational experience to Birdville ISD.
 Formerly, she was chief academic officer with the Katy Independent School District.
 In addition, Clark has been a teacher, instructional specialist for social studies, dean of students, junior high principal, assistant superintendent, deputy superintendent, chief academic officer, and college adjunct professor and lecturer.